C-Loftus/C-Loftus.github.io/content/about.md

   - Contact
 ---

-Hello, I’m Colton.
-I’m currently a senior at Princeton University studying computer science.
+Hi!
+I'm Colton, a senior at Princeton University studying computer science.
 I am specialized in machine learning and am also particularly interested in tech accessibility.
-Most of my hobbies relate to the outdoors and Linux software development.
+I have 3 years of experience using Talon for coding

-Thank you for viewing my website and please feel free to reach out to me through any of the methods listed in the contact page.
+Please feel free to reach out to me through any of the methods listed in the contact page.